potassco/fastlane/doc/content/guide.rst

 .. code-block:: python

-    from mod_lns import LNS
+    from mod_lns.lns import LNS

     lns = LNS(["examples/golf_demo.lp"])
     lns.main()

 We can configure the search my passing a new :class:`LNSConfig` object.
-During initilization of the the :class:`LNSConfig` the following arguments can be provided:
+During initialization of the the :class:`LNSConfig` the following arguments can be provided:

 - lns_options: A dictionary of lns specific parameters, such as relax_rate or step limit (see :ref:`lns implementation<ref_lns>` section for more details)